 The immunization law enacted by the legislature requires each child entering school for the first time to be immunized against diphtheria, whooping cough, tetanus, measles, and polio.
 A certificate of immunization and a birth certificate from the Department of Vital Statistics, with a raised seal, are required at the time of enrollment.
-Effective July 2005, WV Board of Education Policy 2510, section 7.2.4.g, and WV Code 16-3-4 requires any student enrolling in WV public schools from out of state who does not have proof of immunizations or TB skin test results may enroll provisionally, but may not attend until the first dose of immunizations and a TB skin test result are obtained.
+Effective July 2005, WV Board of Education Policy 2510, section 7.2.4.g, and WV Code 16-3-4 requires any student enrolling in WV public schools from out of state who does not have proof of immunizations may not attend until the first dose of immunizations are obtained.
 New requirements for 2008 are Varicella, two doses, first dose received after the first birthday, and Hepatitis B, three doses, last dose received after the age of six months.